 Is Bhutan the happiest country on earth?

-So, we have established that no, they are not, but where exactly do they fit into the overall happiness league table?
-Well for the fourth year in a row it was northern European countries that topped the pile, with Finland being top and Denmark coming second.
+So, we have established that they are not, but where exactly do they fit into the overall happiness league table?
+In 2021, for the fourth year in a row it was northern European countries that topped the pile, with Finland being top and Denmark coming second.

-The reality is the people in Bhutan have the same cravings and fears as those in other developing countries and despite their Disneyfication are not happy Buddhist caricatures wearing their pretty clothing and praying all day.
-I had a friend who spent some time living in the country and he explained that as soon as the sun set on a Friday people would rip off their traditional clothes to put on their best clobber and go dancing.
-Nothing unusual about that, but much like the reality in Tibet, not the image the west wants to see.
-It is funny how we see certain countries proscribing what people wear as oppressive, but as “cute” when a Buddhist country does it.
+The reality is the people in Bhutan have the same cravings and fears as those in other developing countries and despite their Disneyfication, are not happy Buddhist caricatures wearing their pretty clothing and praying all day.
+I had a friend who spent some time living in the country and he explained that as soon as the sun set on a Friday, people would rip off their traditional clothes to put on their best clobber and go dancing.
+Nothing unusual about that, but much like the reality in Tibet, not the image the West wants to see.
+It is funny how we see certain countries prescribing what people wear as oppressive, but as “cute” when a Buddhist country does it.

 Therefore much like other countries we visit such as North Korea, Syria, or even Nauru there are many more layers to what makes Bhutan Bhutan and it is very different from the western portrayal of the country.